This page outlines the essential steps for:

 - sending chat messages to other participants,

 - screen-sharing so that other participants can view your presentation.
-(1. If you share a “window”, such as your pdf presentation, then Zoom will show only that application window to other participants.
-This is what we recommend.
-2. If instead you share a “desktop”, then you can switch between different windows and applications e.g. switch between your beamer presentation and a web browser.
-Please hide any sensitive information before you do this, and test everything before the conference..)
+(If you share a “window”, then the screen sharing will only show that window.
+If you share a “desktop”, then you can switch between different windows and applications e.g. switch between your beamer presentation and a web browser.)

 Most participants will probably share a pdf presentation, and talk along with the slides.
-Participants who log in from a tablet could give a handwritten presentation, or annotate their presentation as they go.
+Participants who log in from a tablet could give a handwritten presentation.

 Click on the meeting invitation (sent to you by email) in order to launch the Zoom meeting.
 Please sign in to the meeting a few minutes early.